BugraEryilmaz/cs200/README.md

 ## Known Issues

-If you wncounter any issues, please report them on the GitHub page of the extension.
+If you encounter any issues, please report them on the GitHub page of the extension.

 ## Release Notes